+This recipe is perfect for any low-carb or low-glycemic eating plan.
 As long as it's made with low-fat chicken or turkey sausage (with less than 10% fat) and low-fat mozzarella, this type of egg dish is a great low-carb breakfast, lunch, or dinner dish for any phase of the South Beach Diet.
-This would also be perfect for any type of low-carb diet (using full-fat cheese for some low-carb eating plans.)

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn's Kitchen on Pinterest to see all the good recipes I'm sharing there.

 If you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you're a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.

 More Egg Bakes or Egg Casseroles You Might Like:

 Egg Casserole with Italian Cheeses, Sun-Dried Tomato, and Fresh Herbs ~ The Perfect Pantry